Search for decays of the Higgs boson into scalar particles decaying into four or six $b$-quarks using $pp$ collisions at $\sqrt{s}= 13\,\mathrm{TeV}$ with the ATLAS detector: Introduction

 Scenarios with multiple new hidden-sector particles, such as two real scalar singlets, referred to as $a_1$ and $a_2$ ($m_{a_1}<m_{a_2}$) have also been considered in the literature~\cite{Robens:2019kga}.
 In these scenarios, the Higgs boson can then decay into two different scalars, $H \rightarrow a_1 a_2 \rightarrow 4b$, shown in \Fig{\ref{fig:a1a2-4b}}.
 Another possibility is the successive decay into the lightest scalar state, $H \rightarrow a_1a_2 \rightarrow 3a_1 \rightarrow 6b$, which gives rise to a high multiplicity final state, shown in \Fig{\ref{fig:a1a2-6b}}.
 In models with two additional light scalars, the partial width of $a_2 \rightarrow a_1 a_1$ has to be much larger than any decay into SM fermions $a_2 \rightarrow f_{\mathrm{SM}} \bar{f}_{\mathrm{SM}}$ for the model to be consistent with measurements of Higgs boson couplings~\cite{Robens:2019kga}.
 As such, when $m_{a_1}<m_{a_2}/2$, only the decay $H\rightarrow a_1 a_2 \rightarrow 3 a_1$ is relevant.
 The search for models with multiple $a$-bosons can thus be effectively split into two independent channels: one with four $b$-quarks in the final state and one with six $b$-quarks in the final state, which are analyzed separately.

 This paper presents a search for the exotic Higgs boson decay $H \rightarrow 2a/a_1a_2 \rightarrow 4b/6b$ over the mass range $12 < m_{a} < 60~\GeV$ using the full \RunTwo proton--proton ($pp$) collision data at $\sqrt{s}=13\,\TeV$ collected with the ATLAS detector at the Large Hadron Collider (LHC)~\cite{Evans:2008zzb}, corresponding to an integrated luminosity of 140~\ifb.
 The analysis targets the Higgs boson produced in association with a $Z$ boson ($ZH$), where the $Z$ boson decay provides a trigger and suppresses the $\ttbar$ backgrounds.
+The $WH$ associated production is not used since early results~\cite{HIGG-2017-05} show that this channel is less sensitive due to larger backgrounds.
 Different analysis categories are defined depending on the decay mode of the $Z$ boson, which can be either into charged leptons (electrons $e$ or muons $\mu$), referred to as $2\ell$, or into neutrinos that leave a signature of transverse momentum imbalance (\met), referred to as $0\ell$.
 Due to the relatively low mass of the Higgs boson and the four- or six-body final state, the $b$-quarks tend to have low transverse momentum, typically below $\pt \lesssim 50\,\GeV$ and are challenging to trigger on.
 Therefore, the analysis uses the electron or muon triggers for the $2\ell$ category and uses \MET triggers for the $0\ell$ category.
 The analysis defines different event selections depending on the $Z$ boson decay mode: $2\ell$ or $0\ell$, and on the $b$-quark multiplicity: $4b$ or $6b$.
 The main backgrounds to the signal process are Drell--Yan production of charged leptons or neutrinos in association with heavy-flavor jets and $t\bar{t}$, which may also be produced in association with heavy-flavor jets.